New Zealand Registration Examination (NZREX Clinical)

 Before you apply to sit NZREX Clinical, please note:

 1. To be registered after passing the NZREX Clinical, you will need to secure a PGY1 role within a prevocational training provider in Aotearoa New Zealand.
-It is likely to be difficult for you to secure a PGY1 role as priority is given to graduates from Aotearoa New Zealand and Australian medical schools.

 2. If you need to sit NZREX Clinical, then securing a PGY1 training role with a prevocational training provider is your only pathway to registration in Aotearoa New Zealand.
 This is regardless of your previous experience.